Marguerite of Lorraine

-Marguerite of Lorraine (22 July 1615 – 13 April 1672), Duchess of Orléans, was the wife of Gaston, younger brother of Louis XIII of France.
+Marguerite of Lorraine (22 July 1615 – 13 April 1672), Duchess of Orléans, was the wife of Gaston, younger brother of Louis XIII.
 As Gaston had married her in secret in defiance of the King, Louis had their marriage nullified when it became known.
 On his deathbed, Louis permitted them to marry.
 After their remarriage, Marguerite and Gaston had five children.
 She was the stepmother of La Grande Mademoiselle.

 Life

-Marguerite was born in Nancy, Lorraine to Francis II, Duke of Lorraine, and Countess Christina of Salm.
+Marguerite was born in Nancy, Lorraine, to Francis II, Duke of Lorraine, and Countess Christina of Salm.
 One of six children, she grew up in Nancy which was the capital of her father's duchy.
-After losing her mother in 1627, she was brought up by her aunt Catherine of Lorraine—the Abbess of Remiremont.
+After her mother's death in 1627, she was brought up by her aunt Catherine of Lorraine—the Abbess of Remiremont.
 Two of her older brothers, Charles and Nicolas, were successively dukes of Lorraine.